An act of bravery at a young age made a Bethel student the youngest Medal of Valor recipient in America.

 “I started to get off the bus, but turned around on the steps because Natalie had dropped all of her magazines.
 I went to go help her,” Hutchinson recalled.
 “When we got off, all of the other kids were halfway down the street, so we waited for another signal to cross.
 Once he signaled us, Natalie and I held hands as we walked in front of the bus.
 That’s where my memory completely goes out for 20 minutes.”

 An overwhelming whirlwind of screams, tears and utter shock engulfed Brittany Hutchinson’s world.
 Hutchinson had heroically let go of Sindt’s hand with enough time for Sindt to escape the path of the 72-passenger bus.

 In seconds, the entire school bus had passed over Hutchinson’s small body while Sindt was left unscathed.

 The bus driver stepped off the bus, stood over Hutchinson’s body and without saying a word, returned to the bus and continued on his usual route.
 Hutchinson’s second grade brother, Alex, ran to the daycare, shouting for someone to dial 9-1-1.

 Lights and sirens filled the scene at Oak Leaf Drive as police, fire and rescue and emergency personnel arrived.
-Brittany’s father, Tim Hutchinson, vividly remembers that frigid, zero-degree January day.
+Hutchinson’s father, Tim, vividly remembers that frigid, zero-degree January day.
 Tim was 15 minutes away from the scene of the accident when he received a phone call he would never forget.

 “‘Mr. Hutchinson, we regret to inform you that your 5-year-old has been run over by a school bus,’” Tim recited.
 “It was absolutely the most terrifying phone call I had ever received.”